Himax Technologies (NASDAQ:HIMX) Issues Q3 2022 Earnings Guidance

 Himax Technologies (NASDAQ:HIMX – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $0.12-$0.16 for the period.
+The company provided earnings per share (EPS) guidance of $0.12-$0.16 for the period.
 The company issued revenue guidance of $190.69 million-$203.19 million.

 Himax Technologies Price Performance

-Separately, Credit Suisse Group cut shares of Himax Technologies from an outperform rating to a neutral rating and set a $7.00 price objective for the company. in a research report on Thursday, July 14th.
+Separately, Credit Suisse Group lowered Himax Technologies from an outperform rating to a neutral rating and set a $7.00 price target on the stock. in a research report on Thursday, July 14th.

 Himax Technologies, Inc, a fabless semiconductor company, provides display imaging processing technologies in China, Taiwan, the Philippines, Korea, Japan, Europe, and the United States.
 The company operates through two segments, Driver IC and Non-Driver Products.
 It offers display driver integrated circuits (ICs) and timing controllers that are used in televisions, laptops, monitors, mobile phones, tablets, automotive, digital cameras, car navigation, virtual reality devices, and other consumer electronic devices.